-Chromebook vs. Windows vs. macOS: What is the best operating system for a student computer?
+Chromebook vs. Windows vs. macOS vs. Android: What is the best operating system for a student device for online learning?

-In addition to choosing where to buy a computer, you should consider what operating system is under the hood.
+In addition to choosing where to buy a laptop or tablet, you should consider what operating system is under the hood.

-Comparing the cost of Chromebooks, Windows-based PCs and Macs
+Comparing the cost of Chromebooks, Windows-based PCs, Macs and tablets